How To Create CodeIgniter 4 Custom Library Tutorial

 }

-Inside this Slug class, we have created a method slugify() which generates slug of given string value.
+Inside this Slug class, you can see a method slugify() which generates slug of given string value.

 Let’s load this library to application and use it.